balena-io/balena-cli-masterclass/README.md

 To use balenaCLI, you need to login to a balenaCloud account.
-If you don't have one, you can use the dashboard [here](https://dashboard.balena-cloud.com/signup) or sign up when you the login command by selecting `I don't have a balena account!`.
+If you don't have one, you can use the dashboard [here](https://dashboard.balena-cloud.com/signup) or sign up with the login command by selecting `I don't have a balena account!`.
 Either way, login via the terminal:
 ```